-Completing registration is a significant step as you'll be part of the OU community and get access to our learning tools, materials and the student support that'll help you get going.
-Now you can truly begin fulfilling your ambition.
+We recommend registering as early as possible.
+Once you're registered, you'll get access to our learning tools, materials and the student support that'll help you get going.

 For more on the registration process, visit openuniversity.co.uk/ug-apply.